Cucamonga Service Station

 The Cucamonga Service Station is a historic gas and automobile service station located in Rancho Cucamonga, California.
 Local lore claims it was built in 1915 by Henry Klusman, who built many of the early buildings in Cucamonga, but no documented evidence of this has been yet discovered.
 The station operated until 1971.
 In 1926, the historic U.S. Route 66 was organized, and the station sits on the North side of the Route 66.
 The Cucamonga Service Station was originally one of thousands of similar service stations along the route.
 Today, it is the only surviving service station of its design on Route 66 in California.

 William Harvey was the original owner.
-He operated the Cucamonga Garage and Cyclery on the lot next door form the present day station.
+He operated the Cucamonga Garage and Cyclery on the lot next door from the present day station.
 In 1914 he purchased the lot next door and built a larger garage with curb side gas pumps out front.
 Business must have been good because in November 1915 he purchased the land behind the garage from Henry Klusman, (This may be where the idea that Klusman built the station came from.)
 The streetside garage was then taken down and rebuilt (probably in 1916) at the back of the lot and given a new facade of a Spanish Colonial style to match the new gas station built in front.
 After being structurally weakened by a fire, the garage collapsed in 2011 during a heavy storm.